hugoh/reel/README.md

 end
 ```

-With this tiny snippet of code and a basic knowledge of git commands, you don't even really need Reel or any plugin manager.
+With this tiny snippet of code and a basic knowledge of git commands, you could git by without a Fish plugin manager.
 Imagine that.
 A tool so confident in itself that is shows you that you don't even need it.
-But, Reel puts some extra goodies on top of this simple concept, so if you want those goodies then Reel right for you.
+But, Reel puts some extra goodies on top of this simple concept.
+So if you want those goodies, then Reel might be right for you.

-## Goodies
+## The Goodies

 List your plugins: